In Arkansas, all evictions follow the same process:

-From start to finish, an eviction in Arkansas can take around two to four weeks.
-However, it can take longer depending on the reason and whether the tenant contests it.
+From start to finish, an eviction in Arkansas can take around 2-4 weeks.
+However, it can take longer depending on the reason for eviction and whether the tenant contests it.

 Grounds for an Eviction in Arkansas